-Lectures from the first series can be found here.
-This winter’s course will provide new insights for all participants of the first lecture cycle, while being a stand-alone course for new participants.
+Lectures from the first and second series can be found here.
+This summer’s course will provide new insights for all participants of the previous lecture cycles, while being a stand-alone course for new participants.

 If you would like to support us financially, we would be happy to receive your donation.
 Your donation makes a difference and we appreciate your support.
 Click here for the online donation form.

-Martin Herrmann (Chair, German Climate Change and Health Alliance)
+Martin Hermann (German Climate Change and Health Alliance)